hyndhavamahesh345/task-1-data-cleaning/README.md

 # task-1-data-cleaning
-Titanic dataset - Data cleaning and preprocessing for ML
+Titanic dataset - Data cleaning and preprocessing "This project is about cleaning data using Python and Pandas."